metosin/cloud-busting/aws/ecs-demo/modules/README.md

 Sit back and watch the fireworks 🎆 :)

-## Destroy
+### Destroy

-For demo purposes, the `destroy-all.sh` script can be used to destroy all modules in one go, since it's a bit tedious to try remember to run destroy command in dependency order manually.
+Also, alternative to running `terraform destroy` in each module separately in dependency order, the `destroy-all.sh` script can be used to destroy all modules in one go.